Abby Mader

 Director, Federal Programs

-Alvaro leads SUMC’s work for the Federal Transit Administration’s mobility innovation programs, providing technical assistance to transit agencies across the country in developing a wide array of innovative mobility projects.
+Alvaro leads SUMC’s Federal Programs, including SUMC’s capacity building work for the USDOT Thriving Communities Program, and SUMC’s technical assistance work for the Federal Transit Administration’s mobility innovation programs.
+Alvaro has provided technical assistance to over 70 projects developed with state DOTs, local governments, and transit agencies across the country implementing a wide array of innovative mobility projects.

 Alvaro is a member of the American Institute of Certified Planners (AICP).
-Alvaro holds a Master’s Degree in Urban Planning and Policy from the University of Illinois at Chicago (UIC), and a Master’s Degree in History from Northwestern University.
-Prior to SUMC, Alvaro worked for the Transportation Improvement Program at the Chicago Metropolitan Agency for Planning.
+He holds a Master’s Degree in Urban Planning and Policy from the University of Illinois at Chicago (UIC), and a Master’s Degree in History from Northwestern University.
+Prior to SUMC, he worked for the Transportation Improvement Program at the Chicago Metropolitan Agency for Planning.

 Benjie de la Peña